-The partners of sex and porn addicts do not always have an easy road ahead of them.
-Often, an unevenness can begin to develop almost immediately where “his progress,” “his work,” or “his addiction,” can begin to take precedence over your own recovery.
+The partners of sex addicts and porn addicts do not always have an easy road ahead of them.
+Often, an unevenness can begin to develop almost immediately where "his progress," "his work," or "his addiction," can begin to take precedence over your own recovery.

 It is, unequivocally, the wrong approach.

-When you find out that your husband or partner has been unfaithful to you, or has developed a porn watching habit that has kept him emotionally and physically distant from you, it is easy to understand why you would feel ignored in a grievous way.
-It’s so important to work through these feelings with someone who can give you the space and time you deserve to examine these very complicated feelings.
+When you find out that your husband or partner has been unfaithful to you, or has developed a porn-watching habit that has kept him emotionally and physically distant from you, it is easy to understand why you would feel ignored in a grievous way.
+It's so important to work through these feelings with someone who can give you the space and time you deserve to examine these very complicated feelings.

-Many sex and porn addiction recovery programs are structured around men.
+Many sex addiction recovery programs are structured around men.
 This is not necessarily a bad thing, as any addict has quite a bit of work ahead of them.
 Making sure that they get through it safely and honestly is absolutely vital.

 But women need to be heard too.
 If you are in a situation where your partner is receiving counseling, but you are not, you may begin to feel pressure to "try harder," "be more open," "be less neurotic," or to generally be more pleasant to help with his recovery, while you yourself struggle in silence.
 In other words, you might feel pressured to lie about how upset you are for the sake of his recovery.